mbroz2/spaceship-rental/step-01/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+## Prerequisites

+This demo uses a Large Language Model (LLM).
+The default configuration expects [Ollama](https://ollama.com/download) to be running on your system.
+Alternatively, you can update `/src/resources/application.properties` to set a different provider.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: